Home > Technology > Gadgets

 The lens size ultimately tells you how much light the binoculars are able to gather, and can be thought of as the aperture on a camera.
 The larger the lens size, the more light can be allowed in.

-Binoculars with high magnification, such as 10x or greater, are suitable for long-distance viewing and are often the go-to choice for hunters and the most serious birders.
+Binoculars with high magnification, such as 10x or greater, are suitable for long-distance viewing.
+These are often the go-to choice for hunters and the most serious birders.

-Both 10×42 and 8×42 binoculars share a 42 mm objective lens.
+Both 10×42 and 8×42 binoculars can share a 42mm objective lens.
 This example, however, provides two binoculars that differ in magnification.
 One pair has a 10x magnification while the other has an 8x magnification.

 As you likely deduced, the 10x magnification binoculars are more powerful than the 8x.
 This allows you to view objects a bit more clearly and also hone in on more intricate details.